 Applicants Who Are Not Tech-Savvy

-Now, on to the second question from above — are the applicants tech-savvy enough to complete online employment applications available through your recruiting software portal?
+Now, on to the second question from above — are the applicants tech-savvy enough to complete online employment applications available through your applicant tracking software?
 The reason this is more difficult to answer is because there are a handful of things that can influence the answer.
 Chief among them are:

 - How user-friendly is the paperless application you’re using?
 If designed properly, a good ATS should walk applicants through the process of finding and applying for the right job in a very simple, intuitive way.